Climate Jargon

 Energy efficiency: Using less energy to provide the same service

-ENERGY STAR: EPA program to label products meeting high energy efficiency standards
+ENERGY STAR: EPA program to label products that meet high energy efficiency standards

 Enhanced Geothermal System (EGS): Producing electric power from underground heat after drilling and fracking

-Enhanced oil recovery: Removal of more oil from a well after primary and secondary recovery
+Enhanced oil recovery: Producing more oil from a well by pumping in high-pressure carbon dioxide

-Enteric fermentation: When livestock, especially cattle, produce the greenhouse gas methane as part of their digestion
+Enteric fermentation: When livestock, especially cattle, produce the greenhouse gas methane during digestion

 Environmental Protection Agency (EPA): Part of U.S. government that protects the environment through environmental impact reports, research, education, and enforcing environmental laws

-Evapotranspiration: Water evaporation plus water vapor released by plant leaves during photosynthesis
+Evapotranspiration: Water evaporation plus water vapor released by plants growing

 Exponential growth: Growth that doubles every time period

-Extreme weather: Severe weather like heatwaves, hurricanes, floods, and droughts
+Extreme weather: Weather like heat waves, hurricanes, floods, and droughts

-Extended-Range Electric Vehicle (EREV): Electric vehicle with a fossil-fueled generator to recharge the battery
+Extended-Range Electric Vehicle (EREV): Electric vehicle with a gasoline generator to recharge the battery

 Fluorocarbons: Family of powerful greenhouse gases